-While the Explanatory Note to Rule 502 states that "the rule contemplates enforcement of . . . 'quick peek' arrangements as a way to avoid the excessive costs of pre-production review for privilege and work product," these arrangements raise potential ethical and strategic pitfalls.
-Quick peeks are rarely used and can be risky.
+While the Explanatory Note to Rule 502 states that "the rule contemplates enforcement of . . . 'quick peek' arrangements as a way to avoid the excessive costs of pre-production review for privilege and work product," 82 these arrangements raise potential ethical and strategic pitfalls.
+83 Quick peeks are rarely used and can be risky.

-First, counsel would be producing documents they have never seen.
+First, counsel would be producing documents it has never seen.
 In addition, commercially sensitive material could be produced.
 The material produced could include personal data or health information protected under other statutes or laws, thereby risking potential liability for disclosure.
 The production could contain highly relevant or sensitive material that could harm the responding party's case, of which the responding party should be aware from an advocacy perspective.

-Second, once the requesting party has seen privileged documents, their contents cannot be removed from the minds of adversaries even if they do not retain the documents.
-Accordingly, on the rare occasion when a quick-peek arrangement is contemplated, parties should consider the issue carefully, including setting clear expectations at the outset, obtaining client consent, and considering at least a minimal privilege review including, for example, documents with lawyer names, email addresses, and law firm domains.
-Notwithstanding these potentially dangerous issues, there are circumstances where litigants have agreed to a quick-peek arrangement, including a lack of resources (time or money) to conduct the review, expediting the exchange of information in advance of settlement discussions when the data is unlikely to have any privileged documents, or instances when a non-party is involved.
+Second, once the requesting party has seen privileged documents, their contents cannot be removed from the minds of adversaries even if they do not retain the documents.84 Accordingly, on the rare occasion when a quick-peek arrangement is contemplated, parties should consider the issue carefully, including setting clear expectations at the outset, obtaining client consent, and considering at least a minimal privilege review including, for example, documents with lawyer names, email addresses, and law firm domains.
+85 Notwithstanding these potentially dangerous issues, there are circumstances where litigants have agreed to a quick-peek arrangement, including a lack of resources (time or money) to conduct the review, expediting the exchange of information in advance of settlement discussions when the data is unlikely to have any privileged documents, or instances when a non-party is involved.
+86

-- opponent has seen the privileged communication, they possess and can exploit the information it contains, even though they must return the documents.
-For this reason, this approach is rarely used."). - FED.
-R. EVID.
-502 Explanatory Note. - 83 The Sedona Principles, Third Edition, supra note 4, at 124-26, 154-55; Laura C. Daniel, Note: The Dubious Origins and Dangers of Clawback and Quick-Peek Agreements: An Argument Against Their Codification in the Federal Rules of Civil Procedure, 47 WM. & MARY L. REV. 663 (Nov.
-2005). - 84 See U.S. Equal Emp't Opportunity Comm'n v.
-The George Washington Univ., No. 17-cv-1978, 2020 WL 3489478, at \11 (D.D.C.
-June 26, 2020) (discussing the practical reasons for protecting documents that have not been reviewed for privilege, including that confidentiality of the material will be lost and that the opposing party will know the contents). - The Sedona Conference previously stated that, "risks and limitations make 'quick peek' agreements and productions ill-advised for most cases."
-The Sedona Principles, Third Edition, supra note 4, at 154-55; see also id. at 124-26; Daniel, supra note 83. - When they are used, quick-peek agreements typically take one of two forms.
-First, the parties may simply agree that the responding party will produce all documents from one or more sources, with the ability to claw back any documents at a later date if it learns that a document is privileged.
-Second, the parties may agree to engage in a three-part process, wherein (1) the responding party may make available information without a full review for privilege, but that the responding party reserves the right to later assert privilege protections; (2) the requesting party reviews the documents and selects what it believes should be produced; and (3) the responding party reviews the selected information and withholds any information that the responding party deems privileged.
-See Henry S. Noyes, Federal
+^{83.} The Sedona Principles, Third Edition, supra note 4, at 124-26, 154-55; Laura C. Daniel, Note: The Dubious Origins and Dangers of Clawback and Quick-Peek Agreements: An Argument Against Their Codification in the Federal Rules of Civil Procedure, 47 WM. & MARY L. REV. 663 (Nov.
+2005).

+^{84.} See U.S. Equal Emp't Opportunity Comm'n v.
+The George Washington Univ., No. 17-cv-1978, 2020 WL 3489478, at 11 (D.D.C.
+June 26, 2020) (discussing the practical reasons for protecting documents that have not been reviewed for privilege, including that confidentiality of the material will be lost and that the opposing party will know the contents).